ESTHERCHIZARAM28/LITA_CLASS-DOCUMENTATION/README.md

 [DATA ANALYSIS].(#data-analysis).

 ### PROJECT OVERVIEW
-This is the documentation of the projects are carried out at the ladies in tech data analysis training.
+This is the documentation of the projects I carried out during my data analysis training with incubator hub.

 ---

 ### DATA SOURCES
-The primary source of data used here is data.sales.cv
+The primary source of data used in the projects are data.sales.cv and this is an open source data that can be freely downloaded from open source online such as kaggle or FRED or any other data respository site.

 ----

 ### TOOLS USED
 - Microsoft excel [Download Here].(httpp://www.microsoft.com)
-   1. For data cleaning
+   1. For Data cleaning
-   2. Analysis
+   2. For Data Analysis
-   3. for data visualization
+   3. For Data visualization
 - SQL  structured Query Language for Quering of data
 - GitHub for portfolio building
+- Power BI

+  ---

   ### DATA ANALYSIS
   HHHHHHHHHHHHHHHHHH